Quality Standards

 Tesamorelin Research Summary

 Tesamorelin is a synthetic 44-amino-acid analog of GHRH 1-44 discovered at Theratechnologies in Montreal in 1995 under the development code TH9507.
 The molecule carries one structural distinction from the native parent: a trans-3-hexenoic acid moiety amide-coupled to the α-amine of N-terminal Tyr1.
 The hexenoyl cap sterically blocks dipeptidyl peptidase IV access to the Tyr1-Ala2 cleavage site while preserving the full 44-amino-acid sequence and the pulsatile GHRH-receptor signaling mode of the native parent[1][2].
-Tesamorelin is the active drug substance in Egrifta (Theratechnologies, NDA 022505), approved by the FDA on November 10, 2010 for reduction of excess abdominal fat in HIV-infected adults with lipodystrophy.
-That is the only FDA-approved indication.
+Tesamorelin is the active drug substance in an FDA-approved finished product (NDA 022505, Theratechnologies), originally approved November 10, 2010; the blend sold here is not that finished drug product and is not approved for any indication.

 The Phase 3 evidence base supporting the November 10, 2010 approval comprised two identically-designed Phase 3 placebo-controlled trials.
-Falutz et al. 2007 in the New England Journal of Medicine (NCT00123253, n = 412 HIV-infected adults, 2:1 tesamorelin to placebo, 26-week primary phase) reported visceral adipose tissue change by CT as -15.2% with tesamorelin versus +5.0% with placebo, with concurrent IGF-1 elevation of 81% from baseline versus -5% on placebo[6].
+Falutz et al. 2007 in the New England Journal of Medicine (NCT00123253, n = 412 HIV-infected adults, 2:1 tesamorelin to placebo, 26-week primary phase) met its pre-specified visceral-adipose-tissue primary endpoint by CT versus placebo, with concurrent IGF-1 elevation from baseline[6].
 Falutz et al. 2010 in J Clin Endocrinol Metab pooled the original Phase 3 with the confirmatory NCT00435136 (combined n = 816) and reported sustained visceral-adipose-tissue reduction over 52 weeks alongside broadly stable glucose parameters[7].

-The Massachusetts General Hospital research program led by Steven K. Grinspoon has run a sustained academic investigation of tesamorelin in HIV-associated nonalcoholic fatty liver disease extending beyond the FDA-approved indication.
-The Stanley et al. 2019 Lancet HIV trial (NCT02196831, n = 61 HIV-infected adults with hepatic fat fraction ≥ 5%) reported hepatic fat fraction by 1H-MR spectroscopy of -4.1% absolute on tesamorelin versus placebo, 35% of tesamorelin recipients reaching HFF below 5% versus 4% on placebo, and fibrosis progression of 10.5% versus 37.5% on placebo[9].
+The Massachusetts General Hospital research program led by Steven K. Grinspoon has run a sustained academic investigation of tesamorelin in HIV-associated nonalcoholic fatty liver disease extending beyond its narrow approval.
+The Stanley et al. 2019 Lancet HIV trial (NCT02196831, n = 61 HIV-infected adults with hepatic fat fraction ≥ 5%) met its pre-specified hepatic-fat-fraction primary endpoint by 1H-MR spectroscopy versus placebo, with a pre-specified analysis reporting lower fibrosis progression on tesamorelin than placebo[9].
 A separate single-center Phase 2 trial in mild cognitive impairment and healthy aging (Baker et al. 2012 Arch Neurol, n = 152 adults aged 55-87) examined cognitive outcomes at the University of Washington[18]; the cognition signal has not been replicated at Phase 3 scale.

-Egrifta SV (F4) was approved in 2019 with reduced reconstitution volume.
-Egrifta WR (F8) was approved March 25, 2025 with weekly reconstitution; US patent protection on F8 extends through 2033[12].
+A reduced-reconstitution-volume formulation (F4) was approved in 2019.
+A weekly-reconstituted formulation (F8) was approved March 25, 2025; US patent protection on F8 extends through 2033[12].
 Tesamorelin was reclassified as a biologic under the BPCIA on March 23, 2020, which closes the 503A bulks-list compounding pathway available to other unapproved drug substances.

 Ipamorelin Research Summary